gonzolgarcia/svpluscnv/README.md

 ## Assessment of chromosomal instability

 Chromosomal instability (CIN) is common in cancer and has a fundamental pathogenic role.
-CNV profiles allow quantification of this events by evaluating the percentage of the genome's copy number logR diferring from normal or the total burden of genomic alterations in a given sample:
+CNV profiles allow quantification of these events by evaluating the percentage of the genome's copy number logR differing from normal or the total burden of genomic alterations in a given sample:

 ### Percent genome change